splanck/vc/docs/vcdoc.md

 - `__LINE__` expands to the current line number.
 - `__DATE__` and `__TIME__` expand to the compilation date and time strings.

+Temporary object and assembly files are created in `/tmp` by default.
+Use `--obj-dir <path>` to specify a different directory.